Department website: http://www.uvm.edu/~cslgprog/

 Geroski, Anne M.; Associate Professor; Department of Leadership and Developmental Sciences; EDD, University of Maine

-Kindsvatter, Aaron; Assistant Professor; Department of Leadership and Developmental Sciences; PHD, Kent State University
+Kindsvatter, Aaron; Associate Professor; Department of Leadership and Developmental Sciences; PHD, Kent State University

-Okech, Jane E.; Associate Professor; Department of Leadership and Developmental Sciences; PHD, Idaho State University
+Okech, Jane E.; Professor; Department of Leadership and Developmental Sciences; PHD, Idaho State University

-Smith, Lance C.; Assistant Professor; Leadership and Developmental Sciences; PHD, Syracuse University
+Smith, Lance C.; Associate Professor; Leadership and Developmental Sciences; PHD, Syracuse University

 EDCO 220.
 Developmental Persp in Counsel.
 3 Credits.